 The Center for Democracy and Citizenship has created a variety of print and video materials to support the theoretical and practical work of democracy.
-Contact the center at firstname.lastname@example.org or 612-330-1450 to order books, pamphlets and DVDs.
+Contact the center at firstname.lastname@example.org to order books, pamphlets and DVDs.
 Prices are indicated below; shipping and handling are additional.

 172 pages (Minneapolis: Center for Democracy and Citizenship, 1998)

 The Coach’s Guide for Public Achievement is now available as a password protected digital file.

 Download the file here.
 Contact us to purchase the password.

 This publication explores the potential impact of political concepts in three settings, each concerned with education for democracy and the impact the experiences of public work might have on individual and institutional cultures.

 by Harry C. Boyte, Nancy N. Kari, Jim Lewis, Nan Skelton, Jennifer O’Donoghue

 54 pages (Minneapolis: Center for Democracy and Citizenship, 2003)